multiversx/mx-docs/docs/developers/nft-tokens.md

     Sender: <address of the current creation role owner>
     Receiver: erd1qqqqqqqqqqqqqqqpqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqzllls8a5w6u
     Value: 0
-    GasLimit: 500000 + length of Data field in bytes * 1500
+    GasLimit: 60000000 + length of Data field in bytes * 1500
-    Data: "ESDTNFTCreateRoleTransfer" +
+    Data: "transferNFTCreateRole" +
           "@" + <token identifier in hexadecimal encoding> +
           "@" + <the address to transfer the role from in hexadecimal encoding> + "@" + <the address to transfer the role to in hexadecimal encoding>